 I’ve summarised what I believe you need to know about this condition, especially if you are:

 - someone who suffers from fatigue, burnout, thyroid or hormonal issues

-If this is you, then please, get to know allostatis and cortisol.
+If this is you, then please get to know allostatis and cortisol.

 It comes down to basic law of survival in the jungle, which is adapt or die.
-This law *newsflash* governs our body.
-Yet, what our body has been asked to adapt to in the last 100 years has been really unusual compared to pre-industrial revolution.
+This law – *newsflash* – governs our bodies.
+Yet, what our bodies have been asked to adapt to in the last 100 years has been really unusual compared to pre-industrial revolution.

-- major shit going down in your life
+- major shit going down in our lives

-- lack of convalescence/down time/recovery
+- lack of convalescence/downtime/recovery

-Now, back to allostatic resistance, when you lose your allostatic resistance, you lose your ability to adapt.
+Now, back to allostatic resistance.
+When you lose your allostatic resistance, you lose your ability to adapt.
 This is where disease processes start.
 Got it?

 This is where cortisol comes into the picture.

 This is the important info you got to know.